 Awards ceremony honors Milligan students

-MILLIGAN COLLEGE, TN (April 24, 2009) — Milligan College’s Awards Convocation on Thursday, April 23, was a special day for many Milligan students who were honored for their accomplishments this past year.
-More than 60 awards and scholarships were announced by the faculty and administration during the annual ceremony.
+MILLIGAN COLLEGE, TN (April 26, 2006) — Milligan College ‘s Awards Convocation was a special day for many Milligan students who were honored for their accomplishments this past year.
+More than 50 awards and scholarships were announced by the faculty and administration during the annual ceremony.

-The Ivor Jones Outstanding Senior Awardrecipient is nominated by the faculty.
-The award is presented each year to a graduating senior who demonstrates outstanding performance in service to the college, potential for continuing the objectives of the college, academic record, and participation in college life.
+The Ivor Jones Outstanding Senior Award is nominated by the faculty and presented each year to a graduating senior who demonstrates outstanding performance in service to the college, potential for continuing the objectives of the college, academic record and participation in college life.

 Other award recipients include: